As you can see from that list, Kununurra is a great place to base yourself for your Kimberley holidays.

 Sitting on the edge of the Cambridge Gulf Wyndham offers a stark contrast to lush and green Kununurra: salt lakes and tidal mudflats dominate the landscapes.
 Five Rivers Lookout is a great place to see the Gulf and the five huge tidal rivers draining into it, especially around sunset.

 There are many historical sites to visit in Wyndham, like the old port and meatworks, the old post office and courthouse, the Afghan cemetery and more.
-Then there's the crocodile farm, and a bit outside Wyndham the prison boab, the Moochalabra Dam, the Grotto and Parry Lagoons (see below).
+And a bit outside Wyndham the prison boab, the Moochalabra Dam, the Grotto and Parry Lagoons (see below).

 The Parry Lagoons Nature Reserve is a Ramsar protected wetland.
 Another bird watcher's paradise.
 You can spot 220 different species here, including many migratory species.